I received this book for free from a friend in exchange for an honest review. This does not affect my opinion of the book or the content of my review.

-This edition was published by Love Inspired on November 22, 2016 in paperback and has 288 pages.
+This inspirational romance is a paperback edition that was published by Love Inspired on November 22, 2016 and has 288 pages.

 Fourth in the Aspen Creek Crossroads inspirational romance series and revolving around two orphaned children whose aunt and uncle are battling for custody.
 Set in northern Wisconsin.